efuller-gov/dm3k/docs/optimizer_devGuide.md

 The developers of this repo want to encourage the development of new and better optimizers and therefore provide a way to extend this system.

 For an example how to extend, refer to the Full House optimizer (located in /optimizer/full_house).
 This is our original extension of the generic optimizer (located in /optimizer/knapsack).
-The Full House was developed to be a faster way to solve a specific type of resource allocation problem; problems with 3 resources (1 parent and 2 children) and 2 activities (1 parent and 1 child) linked together with an "Contains IF-THEN" allocation constraint.  (*Full House comes from the 3 resources and 2 activities*)
+The Full House was developed to be a faster way to solve a specific type of resource allocation problem; problems with 3 resources (1 parent and 2 children) and 2 activities (1 parent and 1 child) linked together with a "Contains IF-THEN" allocation constraint.  (*Full House comes from the 3 resources and 2 activities*)

 If you wish to create your own optimizer, the following process defines how to extend the existing system: